Choices Pt. 5: The Choice to be Real

 So I tuck it all away, like everything's okay

-If I make them all believe it, maybe I'll believe it too
+If I make them all believe it, maybe I'll believe

 So with a painted grin, I play the part again